kxfa/uav_trajectory_coverage/README.md

 This is the reformulated version based on Billy's work, placed in the `original` folder.
 The `OSM_2_Formatted.mlx` generates dependent formatted data for `main.mlx`.
 And `main.mlx` provides visualizations.

-There's an unresolved bug (<u>serialization error</u>) in the `main.mlx`.
+There's an unresolved bug (_serialization error_) in the `main.mlx`.
 I have manually recorded a log file named `UnresolvedError.md`.
 I propose the reason is the high volume of reading/writing to the RAM.
 Still, a figure will be generated.

 Both of the `.mlx` live scripts can be more compacted.
 You can try it if you like!